genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * C. **Implement object versioning on the log-buckets.**
     * D. Encrypt the logs using Cloud KMS.

-75. If network traffic between one Google Compute Engine instance and another instance is beingdropped, what is the most likely cause?
+75. If network traffic between one Google Compute Engine instance and another instance is being dropped, what is the most likely cause?

-    * A. The instances are on a network with low bandwidth.
+    * A. The instances are on a network with low band width.
     * B. The TCP keep-alive setting is too short.
     * C. The instances are on a default network with no additional firewall rules.
     * D. **A firewall rule was deleted.**